 Fundamentals of Engineering Exam

-The first step to become certified as a Professional Engineer is to take the Fundamentals of Engineering exam , formerly known as the EIT.
+For ABE students, the first step to becoming certified as a Professional Engineer is to take the Fundamentals of Engineering exam.